kqg13/Video-Poker/README.md

 Video-Poker
 ===========
-This program was written in Java 7.0 and implements a simulation of the popular casino game, usually called Video Poker.
+This program implements a simulation of the popular casino game, usually called Video Poker.

 The card deck contains 52 cards, 13 of each suit.
 At the beginning of the game, the deck is shuffled using a fair method.
 The player plays a token for each game.
 Then the top 5 cards of the deck are presented to the player.
 The player has the option of rejecting none, some, or all of the cards.
 The rejected cards are replaced from the top of the deck and the hand is scored.
-The hand is scored according to the following payouts:
+The hand is scored according to the following payout schedule:

 * No pair:          0
 * One pair:         1